 5. Temporary status A/5 less than a year.

-If you are staying on a tourist visa in the country, or have an A/5 (permanent residency) for over a year, or a student visa you may contact the Committee.
+If you have an A/5 (permanent residency) for over a year, on a tourist visa, or a student visa you may contact the Committee.

 To contact the Committee please download this document and fill it in.

 Send only the form and a copy of your passport and visa or Israeli ID to:

 If you reside in Netanya or North send to: email@example.com and call 04-6718104 to make sure they were successfully received.

 If you reside in Jerusalem, Petach Tikva or east, or in Judea and Samaria send to: firstname.lastname@example.org and call 02-5099101/2/8 to make sure they were successfully received.

 If you reside south of Netanya, till Rishon Letzion – Rehovot and west of Petach Tikva send to email@example.com and call 03-7406100 to make sure they were successfully received.